emersonff/CMEECourseWork/Week2/README.md

 ```
 run using_name.py
 ```
-Or to import as a module:
+Or to import it as a module:
 ```python
 import using_name
 ```